HMS Leda (1892): Service

 After completion, Leda was assigned to the Medway Fleet Reserve, and was required to be ready to be commissioned on 24 hours notice.
 On 22 March 1894, Leda was commissioned as a tender to Australia, guardship at Southampton, replacing the second-class gunboat Grappler for coastguard and fishery protection duties.
 In August 1894 Leda took part in that year's Naval Manoeuvres.
 On 18 July 1895, Leda arrested the French fishing smack L'Espérance off Dungeness, with the French ship's captain fined £10 and L'Espérance's catch confiscated.
 In July 1896 Leda again took part in that year's Naval Manoeuvres.
 On 26 June 1897 Leda was present at the Jubilee Fleet Review at Spithead.

 On the night of 8 August 1899, Leda was on patrol off Dungeness to stop illegal fishing by French fishing vessels in British territorial waters when she encountered the French trawler L'Etoile de la Mer fishing within the three-mile limit.
 Leda signalled for the French trawler to stop, but instead, L'Etoile de la Mer made off under full sail, Leda fired warning shots with blank rounds, and when this failed to cause the trawler to stop, fired live rifle rounds with the intention of damaging the trawler's rigging.
 This gunfire killed one of L'Etoile de la Mer's crew who was shot in the head.
 The trawler was then towed to Folkestone by one of Leda's boats.
-An inquest gave a verdict of Accidental death for the French sailor.
+An inquest gave a verdict of accidental death for the French sailor.
 L'Etoile de la Mer's captain was fined for fishing illegally and resisting capture, and the trawler's fishing gear confiscated and destroyed.

-Leda took part in the 1900 Naval Manoeuvres in July that year, and in the 1901 Manoeuvres, where she was judged by the umpires to have been captured by the opposing force.
+Leda sustained damage off Portland during target practice in March 1900, but was refit to take part in the 1900 Naval Manoeuvres in July that year, and again took part in the 1901 Manoeuvres, where she was judged by the umpires to have been captured by the opposing force.

 By 1905 Leda had her obsolete locomotive boilers replaced by water-tube boilers, greatly increasing the power and reliability of the ship's machinery, which delivered 5800 ihp during sea trials, giving a speed of 21.8 kn.
 Despite these improvements, she was still too slow for effective use against much faster torpedo boats and destroyers, and was employed as a drillship for Royal Navy Reserve training in the Clyde until 1906.